 It may be a shock to many, but yes, sexual exploitation by church workers actually happens.
+According to Linda K. Oxford, LMFT, “Many churches naively assume that their church is a safe haven where abuse and exploitation of vulnerable others would never take place.
+Until it does.”
 No matter how hard the church covers up for the wrong acts of their priests, ministers, and other workers, the truth will still find its way out.

 But for a person who has heard it, and somehow believed it, how can he listen to a pastor or a parish priest’s message after hearing news about their dreadful sexual corruption of children?
 Plus the sad truth is that the higher-ups are covering these issues so not to ruin the image of the church.